- Alkyl halides are organic compounds containing carbon – halogen bond.

-A substitution reaction where a nucleophile replaces another nucleophile is known as nucleophilic substitution reaction.
-These substitution reactions are characteristic feature of alkyl halides.
-As described earlier, the induced dipolar nature of C – X bond creates partial positive & negative charges on carbon and halogen centers.
+A substitution reaction where a nucleophile replaces another nucleophile is known as a nucleophilic substitution reaction.
+These substitution reactions are a characteristic feature of alkyl halides.
+As described earlier, the induced dipolar nature of the C – X bond creates partial positive & negative charges on carbon and halogen centers.
 Here in the presence of a strong nucleophile (stronger than already attached to carbon), incoming nucleophile replaces the halogen.
-A simple illustration is show below
+A simple illustration is shown below:

-A simple example for SN2 mechanism is reaction of methyl bromide with hydroxide ion (base).
-The attack of incoming hydroxide at partially positively charged carbon center displaces the bromide.
-The formation of new bond of hydroxide ion and cleavage of bromide bond to carbon center takes places in a single step.
+A simple example of the SN2 mechanism is the reaction of methyl bromide with hydroxide ion (base).
+The attack of incoming hydroxide at a partially positively charged carbon center displaces the bromide.
+The formation of a new bond of hydroxide ion and cleavage of bromide bond to carbon center takes place in a single step.
 Actually, the nucleophile pushes off the leaving group from carbon.
 The kinetic data suggest that the rate of reaction is directly proportional to the concentration of both methyl bromide and hydroxide ion.
-Thus it is first order in each reactant and second order overall reaction.
+Thus it is first order in each reactant and second-order overall reaction.

 Rate of reaction = k [ CH3Br ] [ -OH ]

-An interesting aspect of SN2 mechanism is the 100% inversion of configuration at the reaction site.
-It means, incoming nucleophile attacks carbon from the side opposite to the leaving group.
-In the end, incoming nucleophile gets attached to the position opposite to the leaving group.
-This can be shown as
+An interesting aspect of the SN2 mechanism is the 100% inversion of configuration at the reaction site.
+It means the incoming nucleophile attacks carbon from the side opposite to the leaving group.
+In the end, the incoming nucleophile gets attached to the position opposite to the leaving group.
+This can be shown as:

 As mentioned earlier, primary, secondary & tertiary follow slightly different mechanisms in nucleophilic substitution reactions.
-For example, the rates reaction for bromides of methyl, ethyl, isopropyl and tert-butyl compounds are significantly different.
-Methyl bromide undergoes SN2 reaction quickly while tert-butyl bromide does not react to same bromide anion.
+For example, the rates of reaction for bromides of methyl, ethyl, isopropyl, and tert-butyl compounds are significantly different.
+Methyl bromide undergoes SN2 reaction quickly while tert-butyl bromide does not react to the same bromide anion.
 The reason for this behavior can be explained on the basis of steric hindrance.
 Methyl is a smaller group compared to tert-butyl.
-For methyl, the attack of incoming nucleophile from the back side is relatively easy because three hydrogens attached do not pose any hindrance to the attacking group.
-While in tert-butyl group, three bulky methyl groups are attached to electrophilic carbon center offering steric hindrance (opposition) to incoming nucleophile.
+For methyl, the attack of incoming nucleophiles from the backside is relatively easy because the three hydrogens attached do not pose any hindrance to the attacking group.
+While in tert-butyl group, three bulky methyl groups are attached to the electrophilic carbon center offering steric hindrance (opposition) to the incoming nucleophiles.

-As mentioned in the previous section, tert-butyl bromide does not undergo substitution via SN2 reaction mechanism.
-These bulky halides actually undergo nucleophilic substitution reaction following a slightly different mechanism, called SN1 mechanism.
+As mentioned in the previous section, tert-butyl bromide does not undergo substitution via the SN2 reaction mechanism.
+These bulky halides actually undergo nucleophilic substitution reaction following a slightly different mechanism, called the SN1 mechanism.

 The kinetic data shows that the rate of reaction depends only upon tert-butyl bromide.
 The nucleophile (water in the above equation) does not contribute to the rate of reaction.
-Adding even stronger nucleophile does not influence the rate of reaction.
-The reaction thus follows first order kinetics where rate of reaction is independent of concentration and nature of nucleophile.
-Moreover, nucleophile does not participate in the rate determining step.
-This reaction mechanism is called unimolecular nucleophilic substitution reaction and is denoted as SN1.
+Adding even stronger nucleophiles does not influence the rate of reaction.
+The reaction thus follows first-order kinetics where the rate of reaction is independent of concentration and nature of nucleophile.
+Moreover, nucleophile does not participate in the rate-determining step.
+This reaction mechanism is called an unimolecular nucleophilic substitution reaction and is denoted as SN1.